QuChunhe/study/DataProcessing.md

 Data Warehouse 所有的主题 , Data Mart特定的主题

+Modern Data Warehouse
+1. Ingest: Data orchestration and monitoring
+2. Store; Big Data store
+3. PREP: Transform & Clean
+4. Model & Serve(& Store): Data warehouse

+应用
+* BI + reporting
+* Advanced Analytics
+* AI + ML

+Use a data lake:
+* All data has potential value
+* Data hoarding
+* No defined schema—stored in native format
+* Schema is imposed and transformations are done at query time (schema-on-read).
+* Apps and users interpret the data as they see fit

 two approaches for building data warehouses
 * Kimball methodology(Dimensional Modeling):Bottom up aproach
    * Facts and dimensions, star schema